docsforadobe/after-effects-scripting-guide/docs/layers/lightlayer.md

 **Description**

 The LightLayer object represents a light layer within a composition.
 Create it using the [LayerCollection.addLight()](layercollection.md#layercollection-addlight) method.
-It can be accessed in an item’s layer collection either by index number or by a name string.
+It can be accessed in an item's layer collection either by index number or by a name string.

 > LightLayer is a subclass of [Layer object](layer.md#layer).
 All methods and attributes of Layer are available when working with Light-Layer.